Proposals and Donations

 - Evaluate works for quality, safety, durability, and maintainability.

 The Public Art Commission (PAC) is responsible for reviewing all gifts, loans, and public art exhibitions proposed by individuals, organizations, and neighborhood and community groups.

 Before you get started

-You can propose a project as an individual or group.
+You can propose a project on City property as an individual or group.
 Once you’ve considered the idea or space in which you are interested for the project, you can begin the process of talking to neighbors and community members that would be impacted.

 Submit an application